janrosa1/Computation_Gym/README.md

 # Computation_Gym
-Here are codes for solution of some basic models in macro.
+Codes for solution of some basic models in macro.